flowingx/Kaleidoscope/README.en.md

 - **Comprehensive History**:

-  - Supports unlimited `Undo` and `Redo` for almost all actions, including drawing, shape manipulation, and layer operations.
+  - Supports `Undo` and `Redo` for almost all actions, including drawing, shape manipulation, and layer operations.

 - **Export Functionality**:
   - Export the static canvas as a high-resolution **PNG** image.